farazBhatti/DRAEM-Tensoflow/README.md

  !python model_2.py --data_path ./datasets/mvtec/ --object_namem 'bottle' --anomaly_source_path ./datasets/dtd/images/  --checkpoint_path ./checkpoints/ --load_epoch 100
  ```

+ # PreTrained Models

+ For Now only two classes ['Bottle','Carpet'] were trained on a few Images with 100 epochs on both Models.
+It is recommended to Train it properly but for Inference
+ our models can be used.
+ PreTrained Models are available [here](https://drive.google.com/file/d/1jP52vmQCJ27jfHNieZD3Bc56vm0Gb9wc/view?usp=share_link)
+ We might add more Models in Future

  # Inference
  To test the Trained Models use the following script.
 The script automatically Loads the Latest(highest epochs) Models from checkpoint_path and Displays Images and their respective Predicted Heatmaps.
  Example: